perchlabs/setupify/README.md

 ![Setupify Menu Overview](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.2/overview-load-everything.png)

-If you choose *"Install"* it will enter the automated provisioning in the exact same way as if you ran `./setup/install ubuntu1804`.

 We'll choose the *"Customize"* menu item.
 Notice how the installers are now defined.

 ![Setupify Customize Overview](https://github.com/perch-foundation/media-resources/raw/master/setupify/v0.2/overview-customize.png)

+If you choose *"Install"* at this point it will enter the automated provisioning in the exact same way as if you ran `./setup/install ubuntu1804`.

 We'll customize the *"Phalcon"* installer.
 So *Overview* --> *Customize* --> *Phalcon*.